CMOC Group Limited: Management and ownership

-The current chairman of CMOC is Yuan Honglin (袁宏林), having been elected in June 2020.
-He replaced Li Chaochun (李朝春), who held the position from 2014 to 2020.
+The current chairman of CMOC is Liu Jianfeng, having been elected in May 2025.
+He replaced Yuan Honglin, who resigned from the position in April 2025.
 CMOC's three largest shareholders are the Cathay Fortune Group, Chinese battery manufacturer CATL, and HKSCC Nominees Limited, which own a combined 66.03% stake in the company.
 The Luoyang Municipal People's Government also maintains an ownership stake in the company.